Diabetes in Cats

 Watch for Changes

-There can be visible changes to your cat’s behaviour and overall health from diabetes, and no one knows your cat better than you.
-It is important that your cat is thoroughly examined by a vet at least once a year.
-For cats at risk, more frequent visits may be advised.
+No one knows your cat better than you do, but it is important that your cat is thoroughly examined by a vet at least once a year.
+Diabetes can cause visible changes in your cat’s behaviour and health.
+For cats at risk, more frequent visits may be advised by your vet.

 How Common is Pet Diabetes?